 - Bunches of energy

-- Gaining weight and filling out (make sure to poke a little fun at them when they're in the gangly leg stage)
+- Gaining weight to keep up with their growing frame, without being overweight (make sure to poke a little fun at them when they’re in the gangly leg stage)

 - Solid, brown poops